typelevel/cats-mtl/README.md

 [![Build Status](https://api.travis-ci.org/edmundnoble/cats-mtl.svg)](https://travis-ci.org/edmundnoble/cats-mtl)
 [![codecov.io](http://codecov.io/github/edmundnoble/cats-mtl/coverage.svg?branch=master)](http://codecov.io/github/edmundnoble/cats-mtl?branch=master)

-Transformer type classes for cats.
+Transformer typeclasses for cats.

-Provides transformer type classes for cats' Monads, Applicatives and Functors.
+Provides transformer typeclasses for cats' Monads, Applicatives and Functors.

-As well, there are some abstractions thrown in that allow you to generically lift MTL type classes through transformers.
+As well, there are some abstractions thrown in that allow you to generically lift MTL typeclasses through transformers.

-You can have multiple cats-mtl transformer type classes in scope at once without implicit ambiguity, unlike in pre-1.0.0 cats or Scalaz 7.
+You can have multiple cats-mtl transformer typeclasses in scope at once without implicit ambiguity, unlike in pre-1.0.0 cats or Scalaz 7.

-## Type classes
+## Typeclasses

 #### Migration guide

-Here's a map from cats type classes to cats-mtl type classes:
+Here's a map from cats typeclasses to cats-mtl typeclasses:
  - `MonadReader --> ApplicativeLocal`
  - `MonadWriter --> FunctorListen`
  - `MonadState --> MonadState`
  - `FunctorFilter --> FunctorEmpty`
  - `TraverseFilter --> TraverseEmpty`

-cats type class parameters and context bounds have to be rewritten, to include base classes.
+cats typeclass parameters and context bounds have to be rewritten, to include base classes.
 For example:
 - `[F[_]: FunctorFilter]` will have to be adjusted to `[F[_]: Functor: FunctorEmpty]`,
 - `[F[_]: MonadReader[?[_], E]]` will have to be adjusted to `F[_]: Monad: ApplicativeLocal[?[_], E]`